Lindsay Lindsay-Hogg

 Sir Lindsay Lindsay-Hogg, 1st Baronet JP (10 March 1853 – 25 November 1923) was a British horse breeder and member of parliament for Eastbourne from 1900 to 1906.

 Early life

 Born Lindsay Hogg on 10 March 1853, he was the son of William Hogg, the Hanseatic Consul to Shanghai, and Eliza Susannah, Hickson.

 His paternal grandparents were Henry Hogg of Davenshaw House, Congleton, Cheshire, and his wife Charlotte, Coppinger.
 His maternal grandfather was George Hickson of Chigwell, Essex.

 He was educated at Harrow School.

 Career

 Lindsay-Hogg was elected as a Conservative Member of Parliament (MP) for Eastbourne at the 1900 general election, and held the seat until his defeat at the 1906 general election, after which he did not stand for Parliament again.

 He was awarded a baronetcy for his services to breeding light horses on 22 December 1905.
-He lived at Rotherfield Hall in the Weald, Sussex.
+He lived at Rotherfield Hall, Jarvis Brook in the Weald, Sussex.
 He was also president of Crufts.

 He assumed the additional name of Lindsay before that of Hogg by Royal Licence on 6 January 1906.